-Thinking about new investments opportunities for your portfolio in 2017?
+Thinking about new investment opportunities for your portfolio in 2017?

 Investing in stocks is a great way to share a company’s profit because of the dividend they pay to shareholders.